 This book will never be finished.
 I intend to keep working on it.
 While I may at some point consider it fairly complete, covering most aspects of the project (even if only that seems like an insurmountable goal), the curl project will continue to move so there will always be things to update in the book as well.

 This book project started at the end of September 2015.

-https://bookcurl.haxx.se is the home of this book.
-It features accessible links to read the book online in a web version, or download a copy for offline reading.
+https://ec.haxx.se is the home of this book.
+It features accessible links to read the book online in a web version, or download a PDF version for offline reading.
 Unfortunately, the previously provided ebook formats are no longer provided by gitbook.com that we use to produce the book.

 https://github.com/bagder/everything-curl hosts all the book content.

 With the hope of becoming just a co-author of this material, I am Daniel Stenberg.
 I founded the curl project and I'm a developer at heart—for fun and profit.
 I live and work in Stockholm, Sweden.

 All there is to know about me can be found on my web site.

 If you find mistakes, omissions, errors or blatant lies in this document, please send me a refreshed version of the affected paragraph and I will make amended versions.
 I will give proper credits to everyone who helps out!
 I hope to make this document better over time.

 Lots of people have reported bugs, improved sections or otherwise helped making this book the success it is.
 These friends include the following: